NewCreature/Instant-Instruments/README.md

 ## Getting Started

-UAfter opening Instant Instruments, you can immediately start playing sounds and music using any of the three available input methods.
+After opening Instant Instruments, you can immediately start playing sounds and music using any of the three available input methods.

 ### Instant Piano